vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

-The below git commit message is a good example which follows the above rules.
+The below git commit message is a good example that follows the above rules.

 ```